-School health staff provides health counseling, health education, health screenings, and referral and follow up of suspected or confirmed health problems.
+School health staff provides health counseling, health education, health screening, referral, and follow up services for suspected or confirmed health problems.
 They also provide consultation with students' parents/guardians regarding the need for health evaluation by the family physician, dentist, or other specialist when definitive diagnosis or treatment is indicated.
-School health staff review and maintain records on incidents of health problems, corrective measures taken, and other information that may be needed to plan and evaluate health programs and policies.
+School health staff reviews and maintains records on incidents of health problems, corrective measures taken, and other information that may be needed to plan and evaluate health programs and policies.
 The school nurse provides health information, when necessary, regarding the placement of students in exceptional student programs and the reevaluation at periodic intervals of students placed in such programs.